kohpai/kohpai.github.io/_posts/2022-10-05-view-on-qc-preface.md

 {: style="text-align: justify" }

-It's worth noting that my first intention was to write all of this in Thai since it is my mother tongue, and I would like my Thai fellows to read and understand it more than anyone else;
+It's worth noting that my first intention was to write all of this in Thai since it is my mother tongue, and I would like my Thai fellows to read and understand it more than anyone;
 but after one full post published online, I find that it is extremely difficult to make this subject understandable in Thai &mdash; it ended up with so many foreign words that it obscure the narration, and I can't really stand that.
 So, that published post became a draft, and now I'm writing it again in English instead.